Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

   - Broadcaster: Makkusu?
   - Handlers/Cornerman/crew: Makkusu?
   - Fan: Makkusu?
   - Cybervator: Minia, Jax
-  - CyberOps
+  - **CyberOps**
-  does that dirty work that no one else could or would do
+    does that dirty work that no one else could or would do to maintain the world order.
+This includes killing Cyber.Beast and helping to rig the CNS
   - Cyvolters

 - After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecceray

-- Minia joins the cyvolters after Kyshumu kills Avis and uses the name Airiona thier
+- Minia joins the cyvolters after Kyshumu kills Avis and uses the name Airiona

 - Minia Joins the Cyvolters replacing Avis

+- Minia Teams up with Xenos in the CNS

 - Leona selects Jax to join her Kyshumu is angry that she didn't invite her own sister